Speak to a specialist accident compensation lawyer regarding your whiplash injury claim today.

 Please note that Australian Accident Helpline will never pressure you into starting your claim with us.
 Our advice is 100% free, impartial and comes with no obligations.

-We have local branches throughout each state and head offices located in:
+We have local branches throughout each state and head offices located in all major cities:

 If you suffered whiplash as a passenger in a car accident, even if it was the driver’s fault, you can still make a whiplash claim.